chocolatey/choco-wiki/How-To-Set-Up-Chocolatey-Server.md

 * Generate a self-signed certificate alongside a https binding if a CA is not available
 * Automatically install the Chocolatey nupkg from a path or a URL

-## Setup with Puppet
+### Setup with Puppet
-If you are using the Puppet module [chocolatey/chocolatey_server](https://forge.puppet.com/chocolatey/chocolatey_server), it will do all of the additional setup for this package and allow some customization.
+If you are using the Puppet module [chocolatey/chocolatey_server](https://forge.puppet.com/chocolatey/chocolatey_server), it will do all of the additional setup for this package and allow some customization. **NOTE: For now it may be best to look at the one in GitHub.**

 The module works with Windows Server 2008/2012.
 For a simple `include chocolatey_server` it does the following automatically: